RefactoringTools/wrangler/README.txt

       M-x erlang-refactor-on

      In the mini-buffer, you might be asked to input the Erlang node to connect to if such a connection has not been established.
+     So make sure that an Erlang node has been started before starting the Erlang refactorer.

      After that, a submenu called 'Refactor' should appear in the Erlang menu.